 Woman In Limbo…

 If you’re like most women, prior to cheating on your husband, you always proclaimed yourself to be “not the type” who would ever cheat.
-However, if you’re also like most women AFTER they’ve cheated, your life doesn’t make sense to you anymore—and even though you’re disturbed by your behavior—you still can’t stop cheating; end your affair; or let go of the idea of a new relationship.
+However, also like most women AFTER they’ve cheated, your shocked and disturbed by your behavior; but at the same time — you can’t stop cheating — or — let go of the idea of a new relationship.

 Women’s marriages have been following the same pattern (which is described in detail below) for a long time, and they will continue to follow the same predictable pattern unless we develop an accurate understanding of females — particularly in regard to their sexuality — because the truth is, many of our societal beliefs about females are grossly distorted and some are just completely erroneous.